zwave-js/node-red-contrib-zwave-js/managed.md

 ```

 ## Deprecated Association and AssociationGroupInfo
-These class' and operations will be removed in a furture release
+These class' and operations will be removed in a future release
 Please see the [&#x1F517;Controller](./README.md) operations of:
   - GetAssociationGroups
   - GetAssociations